algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Simulation Service**: A service for simulating signal propagation through the FPGA structure and updating the front end with the results.

 The most important and complex part of the backend will be the parser service, which will be responsible for parsing `.sdf` files and converting them into a format that the front end can use to generate the FPGA structure visualization.
 The team will pay specific attention to error handling, data validation, and performance optimization to ensure that the parser service is robust, reliable, and efficient.

+##### File upload

+Uploading the file isn't too complex, but it's important to handle it correctly.
+The team will use the following steps to handle the file upload:

+1. **Interraction**: The user will click on the upload button in the header or at the start of the application.
+2. **File selection**: The user will select the `.sdf` file to upload.
+3. **File upload**: The file will be uploaded to the website
+4. **File processing**: The file will be processed by the backend to extract the relevant data.
+5. **File saving**: The transformed file will be saved in the local cache.

 #### Parser